-A Signature Education Initiative of Duke University
+A signature education initiative of Duke University

 Propose a New Duke Immerse

 - Overall concept and theme

-- Who wil be involved (instructors, staff)
+- Who will be involved (instructors, staff)

 - Target student audience (from which majors, minors, and certificate programs)

-- Field-based experience or travel, if applicable
+- Field-based experience or travel

 - Collaboration with community partner(s), if applicable

-Duke Immerse is a semester-long program conceived of by faculty.
-It resembles the first-year Focus program except students take all courses together, not just a subset.
-Programs are research-intensive and may include off-campus experiences to enhance the curriculum.
-Faculty leading programs involving travel are expected to follow related university policies and meet with the DukeImmerse Director to develop a risk management plan prior to the program offering.
+Duke Immerse is a semester-long program for undergraduates conceived of by Duke faculty.
+It resembles the first-year Focus program, except in Duke Immerse, students take all courses together, not just a subset.
+Individual themes are research-intensive and may include off-campus experiences to enhance the curriculum.
+Themes involving travel are expected to follow related university policies and meet with the Duke Immerse Director to develop a risk management plan prior to the program offering.

-Contact Steve Nowicki (email@example.com), Dean and Vice Provost for Undergraduate Education, or email DukeImmerse Director Morgan Barlow (firstname.lastname@example.org) in the Office of Undergraduate Education.
+Contact Duke Immerse Director Morgan Barlow (firstname.lastname@example.org) in the Office of Undergraduate Education.